-Working quickly using a small pipette, fill your mold with the mixture.
+Once whisked well, working quickly using a small pipette, fill your molds with the mixture.

 Remove the molds from the refrigerator and count how many total gummies you have made.
-This will help you determine how many milligrams of CBD or THC are in each gummy.
+This will help you determine how many milligrams of CBD is in each gummy.

 Carefully pop the gummies out of the mold.

 Leave the gummies to air dry for 12-24 hours or store the gummies immediately in the refrigerator or freezer.

 Run a Test Batch First: As always, I recommend you make one *non-infused* test batch of gummies before trying with your actual product to ensure you like the taste, consistency, and process.

 Using Other Concentrates: If you are using other cannabis concentrates instead of distillate, check this guide first to see if the concentrate needs to be decarbed.